 Son of Uranus and Terra, he and his sister-wife, Tethys, produced the river gods and ocean nymphs.
 He appears as a physical body of water in myths, but when he appears in human form, it’s as the father of rivers and streams.
 In one Greek myth, his daughter is the River Styx.
 Indeed, Martin Henig explains that Oceanus also appears as the great river encircling the world.
 Beyond it lay “nothing except the chill and sombre realm of the dead” (2005: 25).

 Who better to placate if you’ve built a fort beside an important river?

 If you look at the Roman gods family tree, Neptune is actually Oceanus’ nephew.
-Depending on which version you look at, his father is either Saturnus or Cronus, both brothers to Oceanus.
+Neptune’s father is Saturn, brother to Oceanus.